marekbemjr/Bellabeat-Fitness-Data-Analysis-Google-Data/README.md

 ```
 ![image](https://user-images.githubusercontent.com/110094376/189726701-2e6cd103-f068-49a7-9cce-3be6165f4bbb.png)

-Positive correlation between calories burned and total distance/total active hours.
+Positive correlation between calories burned and total distance/total active hours which indicates that the more time you spend engaged in physical activity, the more calories you tend to burn.
 The relationship between sedentary hours and calories burned after 17 hours the values drop, which may indicate fatigue and too much sedentary work.

 ### Next I would like to check relationship between weight & physical activity.
 To do that I marged two dataframes.